nthang2/Reserver-prediction/README.md

 In our machine learning project on hotel reservation prediction, we experimented with seven different models: K Neighbors, Naive Bayes - Gaussian, Decision Tree, Random Forest, Extra Trees, Gradient Boosting, and Neural Network.
 Each of these models employs a unique algorithm or technique to make predictions based on the input data.

-K Neighbors: This algorithm predicts the class of a data point by considering the class labels of its nearest neighbors.
-The number of neighbors to consider is determined by the value of 'K' specified by the user.
+- **K Neighbors**: This algorithm predicts the class of a data point by considering the class labels of its nearest neighbors.
+The number of neighbors to consider is determined by the value of 'k'. **Speed**: moderate, **Accuracy**: high

-Naive Bayes - Gaussian: This algorithm is based on Bayes' theorem and assumes that the features are conditionally independent.
-It uses the Gaussian distribution to model the likelihood of each feature given the class labels.
+- **Naive Bayes - Gaussian**: This algorithm is based on Bayes' theorem and assumes that the features are conditionally independent.
+It uses the Gaussian distribution to model the likelihood of each feature given the class labels. **Speed**: fast, **Accuracy**: moderate

-Decision Tree: Decision trees partition the feature space based on a series of binary decisions.
+- **Decision Tree**: Decision trees partition the feature space based on a series of binary decisions.
 Each internal node represents a test on a specific feature, while each leaf node represents a class label.
-The decision tree algorithm learns an optimal tree structure from the training data.
+The decision tree algorithm learns an optimal tree structure from the training data. **Speed**: fast, **Accuracy**: moderate to high

-Random Forest: Random Forest is an ensemble learning method that combines multiple decision trees.
-It creates a set of decision trees on random subsets of the training data and makes predictions by averaging the outputs of individual trees.
+- **Random Forest**: Random Forest is an ensemble learning method that combines multiple decision trees.
+It creates a set of decision trees on random subsets of the training data and makes predictions by averaging the outputs of individual trees. **Speed**: moderate, **Accuracy**: high

-Extra Trees: Extra Trees, similar to Random Forest, is an ensemble learning method that combines multiple decision trees.
-However, it further randomizes the tree construction process by selecting random splits at each node, aiming to increase diversity among the trees.
+- **Extra Trees**: Extra Trees, similar to Random Forest, is an ensemble learning method that combines multiple decision trees.
+However, it further randomizes the tree construction process by selecting random splits at each node, aiming to increase diversity among the trees. **Speed**: moderate to fast, **Accuracy**: high

-Gradient Boosting: Gradient Boosting is an iterative ensemble method that builds a strong predictive model by sequentially adding weak models.
-Each weak model is trained to correct the mistakes made by the previous models, focusing on the instances that were misclassified.
+- **Gradient Boosting**: Gradient Boosting is an iterative ensemble method that builds a strong predictive model by sequentially adding weak models.
+Each weak model is trained to correct the mistakes made by the previous models, focusing on the instances that were misclassified. **Speed**: moderate to slow, **Accuracy**: high

-Neural Network: Neural networks are a class of models inspired by the structure and functioning of biological neural networks.
-They consist of interconnected layers of artificial neurons that process input data and learn to make predictions through a process called backpropagation.
+- **Neural Network**: Neural networks are a class of models inspired by the structure and functioning of biological neural networks.
+They consist of interconnected layers of artificial neurons that process input data and learn to make predictions through a process called backpropagation. **Speed**: moderate to slow, **Accuracy**: high

-## 2.3 Benchmark (WIP)
+## 2.3 Benchmark

-The data set was split into a test set and a training set, at the ratio of 30/70.
+To evaluate the performance of our models in predicting hotel reservation cancellations, we followed a standard practice of splitting the dataset into a training set and a test set.
+The dataset was divided at a ratio of 70% for training and 30% for testing.
+This splitting strategy ensures that the models are trained on a substantial amount of data while also allowing us to assess their performance on unseen data.

+We employed the scikit-learn library to calculate the accuracy score and create a confusion matrix for evaluating the models.
+The accuracy score measures the proportion of correctly predicted cancellations or non-cancellations out of the total predictions.
+It provides an overall assessment of the model's predictive accuracy.

+Additionally, we utilized a confusion matrix to gain a more detailed understanding of the model's performance.
+The confusion matrix presents a tabular representation of predicted and actual classes, showing the true positive, true negative, false positive , and false negative values.
+This matrix allows us to calculate various evaluation metrics such as precision, recall, and F1 score and determine which model excels at predicting hotel reservation cancellations.

 # 3. Methodology